bipolarmorgan/owd-terminal/README.md

 [Try it out](https://hacklover.net), just click on the console icon on the left menu

 ## Overview
-It's based on jQuery Terminal Emulator because I use this library from the beginning.
+It's based on [jQuery Terminal Emulator](https://github.com/jcubic/jquery.terminal) because I use this library from the beginning.
-Open Web Desktop is designed to support multiple terminals, other libraries will be implemented later.
+Open Web Desktop is designed to support multiple terminals, other libraries like xterm and vue-terminal will be implemented later.

 ## Quick install
 - Copy the content of the `client` module folder into `owd-client/src/modules/terminal`